 Kue often serve windling communities as watch animals and mounts, having reptilian bodies, but feline mannerisms.
-Instinct: to get into the rations
+Instinct: to get into the rations work than riding.
+Instinct: to hold grudges

 - Notice intruders in the dark - Move at speed through the treetops